911

 Do I need to enter a contact’s full address?

 A full address should always be entered.
 Accurate data may not be provided if a full address is not used.
 Simply entering a city name typically selects a point in the geographic center of that city.
-That point could fall, for example, within a college campus with its own police department.
+That point could fall, for example, within a college campus with its own law enforcement agency.
 In this case, an emergency dispatch agency other than the primary one for the user’s specific address could be displayed and then saved.

 Can 911anywhere locate a distant victim if the user does not know their current location?